Rārangi, Whites Bay and Port Underwood Tracks

 Practical Information

-Beach type Long stony/gravel beach, exposed to Cloudy Bay
+Beach type Long stony/gravel beach exposed to Cloudy Bay

-Driving access SH1 to Tuamarina turnoff (9km north of Blenheim), then Hunter, Pembers and Rarangi Roads
+Driving access SH1 to Tuamarina turnoff (9 km north of Blenheim), then Hunter, Pembers and Rarangi Roads

-Parking Free at the beach access points
+Parking Free at beach access points

-Facilities Basic — toilets and parking
+Facilities Basic toilets and parking

-Camping Rarangi DOC conservation campsite nearby
+Camping Rarangi DOC conservation campsite nearby (bookings required)

 Cost Free

-About the Beach
+About Rarangi Beach

-The beach has an active surf lifesaving club (Rarangi SLSC), which patrols in summer.
-Outside patrolled times and areas, the standard New Zealand beach advice applies: assess conditions, stay close to shore if you’re not confident in surf, and supervise children carefully near the water.
+The Rārangi Surf Life Saving Club patrols during summer, primarily from its base at Pukatea/Whites Bay.
+Outside patrolled times and areas, standard New Zealand beach safety advice applies: assess conditions, stay close to shore if inexperienced, and supervise children near the water.

 Monkey Bay